What is COVID-19 vaccine?

-While clinical trials resumed quickly in several countries including Great Britain, Japan, South Africa, India,78 and Canada, 79 trials in the U.S. remained on hold until October 23, 2020.
-80
+While clinical trials resumed quickly in several countries including Great Britain, Japan, South Africa, India,109 and Canada, 110 trials in the U.S. remained on hold until October 23, 2020.
+111

-Health officials in South Africa halted use of the AstraZeneca COVID-19 vaccine in February 2021, after it was found to be less than 25 percent effective against the B.1.351 variant, which is most common SARS-CoV-2 virus variant circulating in South Africa89 and has been detected in most U.S. states.90
+Health officials in South Africa halted use of the AstraZeneca COVID-19 vaccine in February 2021, after it was found to be less than 25 percent effective against the B.1.351 (Beta) variant, which is most common SARS-CoV-2 virus variant circulating in South Africa119 and has been detected in most U.S. states.120

-On March 12, 2021, CNN reported that while AstraZeneca, and UK and European regulators stated there was no evidence of this experimental COVID-19 vaccine causing blot clots, a number of countries had already suspended use of the vaccine.
+On March 12, 2021, CNN reported that while AstraZeneca, and UK and European regulators stated there was no evidence of this experimental COVID-19 vaccine causing blood clots, a number of countries had already suspended use of the vaccine.
 These countries included Denmark, Norway, Iceland, and Thailand.
 Other countries, like Austria and Italy chose instead to suspend specific batches of the vaccine, while Spain delayed rollout of the AstraZeneca vaccine.121 On June 11, 2021, Italy suspended use of the vaccine in persons under 60 years following the death of an 18-year-old female from cerebral hemorrhage 16 days post vaccination.122

 Inovio Pharmaceuticals INO-4800 DNA Vaccine

-According to company officials, all 10 reported adverse events were considered Grade 1 and involved localized injection site redness.107
+According to company officials, all 10 reported adverse events were considered Grade 1 and involved localized injection site redness.140

-The World Health Organization (WHO) has acknowledged that gaps in scientific knowledge exists regarding DNA vaccines and that their immune responses are not fully understood.108
+The World Health Organization (WHO) has acknowledged that gaps in scientific knowledge exists regarding DNA vaccines and that their immune responses are not fully understood.141